Track MCP LogoTrack MCP

 • Python 3.10+ (3.10-3.12 is the lowest-risk range).
 Python 3.13/3.14 also work on recent Resolve builds (verified on Studio 20.3.2); older builds may fail to connect on 3.13+, in which case use 3.10-3.12.

-• Resolve external scripting set to Local.
+• Resolve external scripting set to Local (Studio).
+On the free edition this

 Resolve 19.1.3 remains the compatibility baseline.
 Resolve 20.x scripting calls are additive, version-guarded, and live-tested on 20.3.2.
 Resolve 21.0 scripting additions (audio classification, speaker-detection transcription, IntelliSearch, slate analysis, motion-deblur, speech generation, session background-task control) are exposed behind runtime capability detection, so they stay inert on older builds and activate automatically on Resolve 21+.
+They are live-tested on Studio 21.0.2.4 — see the Resolve 21 delta.
+Note that AnalyzeForIntellisearch, AnalyzeForSlate and GenerateSpeech each require a separately-downloaded AI Extras pack, and Resolve reports a missing pack inconsistently (some return False, others an error string), so these actions report success: false with the Resolve-supplied reason rather than guessing.

 Development